Dejai/iris/tools/README.md

 # Tools

-This repository contains the code for some tools that I built that related to our team processes.
-You can visit the individual repositories for the tools by following the links below.
+This repository contains the code for some tools that I built to supplement some of our team processes.
+Checkout the repositories (below) for more info on each tool.

 -------